What job can I get with a CIMA qualification?

 Standing for the Chartered Institute of Management Accountants, CIMA is the world’s largest professional body of management accountants.
 This makes it the most useful accounting qualification for anyone looking to pursue a career in business or finance.

 But what job can you get with CIMA?
-We spoke to Kaplan, the UK leader in financial, accountancy and business training, to find out just a few of your career options:
+Here are just a few of your career options:

 What qualifications do I need to start studying CIMA?